 All newly-admitted Master of Music students must be prepared to take the School of Music Diagnostic Examination at the start of their first term on campus.
 Depending upon the results of this examination, students may be required to take and pass specific courses to remove deficiencies.
 Such courses are above and beyond the 32 hours required for graduation.
 Click here for a study guide.
 The Diagnostic Examination is not required for Performer's Certificate students.
 Students undertaking an individualized specialization in Jazz Studies are not required to take the traditional theory and history exams, but must take a jazz diagnostic test, instead.
 Click here for the jazz study guide.

-Graduate students in conducting, performance, or individualized study programs may request to add Teacher Certification to their degree program (the MM in Music Education program is reserved for certified teachers with at least three years of teaching experience).
-Admission to the Teacher Certification program is based on an interview as well as audition, review of transcripts, and essay.
-Students must have an undergraduate degree in music to be considered for certification.
+Graduate students in conducting, performance, or individualized study programs may request to add Teacher Licensure to their degree program.
+(The MM in Music Education program is reserved for certified teachers with at least three years of teaching experience.)
+Admission to the Teacher Licensure program is based on an interview as well as audition, review of transcripts, and essay.
+Students must have an undergraduate degree in music to be considered for licensure.

-Students who wish to earn certification only will not be put into an MM program, because the majority of the certification coursework is undergraduate classes.
-NIU now offers a Post-Baccalaureate program for applicants who have an undergraduate degree in music; students who wish to apply for this program should fill out the undergraduate application for NIU and then contact Dr. Mary Lynn Doherty, Coordinator of Music Education, for more information.
+Students who wish to earn licensure only will not be put into an MM program, because the majority of the licensure coursework is undergraduate classes.
+NIU now offers a Post-Baccalaureate program for applicants who have an undergraduate degree in music; students who wish to apply for this program should fill out the undergraduate application for NIU and then contact Dr. Mary Lynn Doherty, Coordinator of Music Education, and Ms. Lynn Retherford for more information.